 • Barge Caps

-We are dedicated to doing our part in reducing our carbon footprint by reducing the amount of waste that goes into landfill every year.
+We are committed to doing our part in reducing our carbon footprint by minimising the amount of waste that ends up in landfills each year.

 Our collection service also includes skip bins for broken cement roof tiles.

-Call today for your cement roof tile needs.
+Contact us today for all your cement roof tile needs.

-Recycling Roof Tiles is one of a handful of operators in the clean & resell segment.
-It is the largest on the NSW Central Coast and the firm provides easy access to quality second-hand roof tiles.
+Recycling Roof Tiles is one of a handful of operators in the clean & resale segment.
+It is the largest on the NSW Central Coast, and the firm provides easy access to quality second-hand roof tiles.
 Our warehouse is at Morisset, near Lake Macquarie.
+We take pride in being the #1 rated Newcastle roof tiles retailer.

-We have a covered warehouse and if required, we can even pick up your old tiles and transport them to our warehouse.
+We have a covered warehouse, and if needed, we can also pick up your old tiles and transport them to our facility.

-Recycling Roof Tiles has over 40 years of industry experience.
+Recycling Roof Tiles has over 40 years of experience in the industry.
 We pride ourselves on promoting recycling as an environmentally sustainable solution in the roof tile industry, which is important since both cement and clay roof tiles are energy-intensive products.

-We Provide Second Hand Concrete Roof Tiles Across Sydney
+We Provide second-hand Hand Concrete Roof Tiles Across Sydney

 We service customers in Sydney, Newcastle, the Central Coast and neighbouring regions, including Maitland and the Hunter Valley.

-We deal with people who just want to get rid of their old roof tiles, people who want to buy second-hand tiles or both.
+We deal with individuals who want to dispose of their old roof tiles, those looking to purchase second-hand tiles, or both.

-Our staff are also knowledgeable when it comes to roof tiles and restoration roof tile paints.
-They are keen to share their knowledge freely with customers and strive to make that interaction easy.
+Our staff are also knowledgeable when it comes to roof tiles and the restoration of roof tile paints.
+They are eager to share their knowledge freely with customers and strive to make that interaction as easy as possible.

-At Recycling Roof Tiles, we seek to conduct our relationship with customers in an open, transparent manner.
+At Recycling Roof Tiles, we strive to conduct our business with customers in an open and transparent manner.
 We believe this is key to building lasting connections, encouraging the growth of the roof tile recycling market and a greener, more sustainable Australia.

 We Provide a Unique Identification Concrete Roof Tile Service

-We also have a free identification service to help customers who are looking for a specific type of roof tile.
-If we do not have your desired tile type in stock, we will happily try and source it for you.
-We are one of the few roof tile recyclers to offer this service in our market area.
+We also offer a complimentary identification service to assist customers in finding a specific type of roof tile.
+If we do not have your desired tile type in stock, we will be happy to try to source it for you.
+We are one of the few roof tile recyclers in our market area to offer this service.

 Concrete is one of the most weatherproof building materials in the world.
-So roofs made from concrete tiles easily outlast those made from slate, shingles and clay.
-If properly installed and looked after, a concrete roof should last for between 40-60 years.
+Roofs made from concrete tiles easily outlast those made from slate, shingles, and clay.
+If properly installed and maintained, a concrete roof should last between 40 and 60 years.

-This is an important consideration if your property is located in a coastal area which is exposed to strong winds and rain in winter and intense heat in summer.
-In fact, this is where concrete comes into its own outlasting any other material.
+This is an important consideration if your property is located in a coastal area that is exposed to strong winds and rain in winter, as well as intense heat in summer.
+In fact, this is where concrete truly shines, outlasting any other material.

 Because concrete is a poor conductor of heat, concrete roof tiles prevent the transfer of heat from the sun into your home during the summer and prevent heat from escaping during the winter.

-So, while concrete itself is not a biodegradable material like timber, concrete roof tiles can help to reduce your energy bills significantly.
+So, while concrete itself is not a biodegradable material like timber, concrete roof tiles can help significantly reduce your energy bills.
 You can also reduce the environmental impact of using concrete by selecting recycled concrete tiles in place of new ones.

-At most, they will need cleaning every few years, but only to improve their aesthetic appearance, it is not strictly necessary.
-So if you are looking for a low maintenance option concrete is the way to go.
+At most, they will need cleaning every few years, but only to improve their aesthetic appearance; it is not strictly necessary.
+If you’re looking for a low-maintenance option, concrete is the way to go.

 Originally, roofs were covered with tiles made from natural materials such as slate and clay.
 But these materials are not necessarily the best materials to use today.
 Most natural materials do not insulate as well as concrete, and they are considerably more expensive.

 That’s why most roofs today are tiled with concrete or cement roof tiles.
 With modern manufacturing methods, these look just as good as natural materials but offer several performance advantages.
-Let’s look at the many benefits concrete tiles offer.
+Let’s examine the numerous benefits that concrete tiles offer.
+We also stock an impressive range of terracotta roof tiles for you to explore.

 Cement Roof Tile FAQs